For more exciting restaurants and weekend ideas for food lovers, check out our best UK city breaks and foodie day trips from London by train.

 University Arms

-Originally opened as a hotel in 1834, the University Arms has undergone an £80m transformation by architect John Simpson and the interior designer every hotelier wants to work with, Martin Brudnizki, adding a glamorous new facelift to its elegant, historic bone structure.
+Originally opened as a hotel in 1834, the University Arms has undergone an £80m transformation by architect John Simpson and the interior designer every hotelier wants to work with, Martin Brudnizki – adding a glamorous new facelift to its elegant, historic bone structure.

 The white stone building, with its striking Corinthian-style pillars and grand entrance, sits on Cambridge’s lush Parker’s Piece (an open green).
 Parquet flooring, Cambridge Blue walls and locally inspired artwork gives it a fresh but quintessentially Edwardian English vibe, and the dapperly dressed concierge swiftly appears to greet you good day.

 There are 192 bedrooms, split into cosy, classic, superior and suite categories.
 Each one is thoughtfully equipped with city guides and access to free bicycle hire.
+Read our full review of the University Arms.

 A large bedroom with pale blue walls, mustard yellow curtains and a blue armchair in the corner.
 There is a double bed and a book case with books and flowers on it